 Middle School Refugee Novel Study

-If you love the ideas above and are looking for a ready-made Refugee unit that has engaging activities like QR Codes, Map Creation, Chapter Comprehension Questions and much more check out this resource which is for purchase in USD on TPT or in CAD on Shopify.
+If you love the ideas above and are looking for a ready-made Refugee Novel Study that has engaging activities like QR Codes, Map Creation, Chapter Comprehension Questions and much more, check out this resource which is for purchase in USD on TPT or in CAD on Shopify.